Korean Braised Tofu (Dubu Jorim) (VIDEO)

 Instructions

-- Cut tofu lengthwise into 1/2" thick pieces.
+- Drain the tofu from the package and pat dry with a paper towel.
+Cut the tofu lengthwise into 1/2" thick pieces.

-- In a bowl, mix soy sauce, water, gochugaru, sugar, sesame oil, sesame seed, garlic, and scallions.
+- In a small bowl, mix soy sauce, water, gochugaru, sugar, sesame oil, sesame seed, garlic, and scallions to form the sauce.

 - In a medium pan, heat 2 tbsp of neutral oil over medium high heat.
-Pan fry tofu 2 minutes per side until golden brown on each side.
+Pan fry the tofu pieces for 2-3 minutes until golden brown, flip and continue cooking for 2-3 minutes until the other side is golden brown.

 Notes